And I can wholeheartedly say, “No.”

 These compounds are thought to underlie oregano’s many health benefits.

-- Vitamin D rich foods – salmon, sardines and egg yolks.
+Vitamin D Rich Foods – salmon, sardines and egg yolks.
+See below for health benefits.

-- Bone broth added to meals or as tea.
-See our Bone Broth E-book jock full of nutritious soups and other great recipes.
+Bone Broth added to meals or as tea.
+See our Bone Broth E-book jock full of health benefits and nutritious recipes.

-- Small portions of organic liver added to one meal at least once a week.
+Small portions of Organic Liver added to one meal at least once a week.
 More if needed.
+See our blog for health benefits.

-- Reishi, maitake and shiitake mushrooms added to meals or if I have as loose powders mixed into a hot chocolate beverage.
+Reishi, Maitake and Shiitake mushrooms added to meals or if I have as loose powders mixed into a hot chocolate beverage.
+See our blog for health benefits.

-- Apple Cider Vinegar(ACV) – Make an ACV tea to sip and/or gargle.
+Apple Cider Vinegar(ACV) – Mixing APV with purified water is a helpful tonic for supporting your immune system.
+Raw ACV is loaded with enzymes and beneficial bacteria that promote intestinal balance.
+ACV also helps to balance your body’s pH and transition it into a more alkaline state – which is absolutely crucial for a healthy immune system response.
+Make an ACV tea to sip and/or gargle.
 Use 2 tablespoons ACV, 1-2 tablespoons honey (to taste), lemon juice (again, to taste) and a little hot water to dilute.
 It’s potent but the stronger it is, the faster it will work (of course you can change the amounts of everything to your liking).
 Use it 3-4 times a day (less is ok too but the more you do it, the better the results).

-Research confirms that the essential oil “clove oil” has antimicrobial and antioxidant properties.
-Try putting it in a vaporiser, oil burner or mist spray bottle.
+Clove Oil – Research confirms that the essential oil “clove oil” has antimicrobial and antioxidant properties.
+Try putting it in a vaporiser, oil burner or mist spray bottle.15

 4. MICRO NUTRITION